 Proxy mode inspection

 When a firewall policy’s inspection mode is set to proxy, traffic flowing through the policy will be buffered by the FortiGate for inspection.
 This means that the packets for a file, email message, or web page will be held by the FortiGate until the entire payload is inspected for violations (virus, spam, or malicious web links).
-After FortiOS has finished the inspection, the payload is either released to the destination (if traffic is clean) or dropped and replaced with a replacement message (if traffic contains violations).
+After FortiOS finishes the inspection, the payload is either released to the destination (if the traffic is clean) or dropped and replaced with a replacement message (if the traffic contains violations).

-Proxy mode provides the most thorough inspection of the traffic; however, its thoroughness sacrifices performance, making its throughput slower than that of a flow-mode policy.
+Proxy mode provides the most thorough inspection of the traffic; however, its thoroughness sacrifices performance, making its throughput slower than that of a flow mode policy.
 Under normal traffic circumstances, the throughput difference between a proxy-based and flow-based policy is not significant.

 Your organization deals with sensitive data on a regular basis and a data leak would significantly harm your business.
 At the same time, you wish to protect your employees from malicious content, such as viruses and phishing emails, which could be used to gain access to your network and the sensitive data on your systems.

 In this scenario, a proxy inspection policy is recommended to prioritize network security.
 You want traffic inspection to be as thorough as possible to avoid any data leaks from exiting the LAN and any malicious content from entering it.
 The policy would include antivirus, DLP, web, and email filters all operating in proxy mode.

 You have a corporate mail server in your domain that is used by your employees for everyday business activities.
 You want to protect your employees from phishing emails and viruses.
 At the same time, you want to also protect your web servers from external attacks.